Regularity up to the Crack-Tip for the Mumford-Shah problem: Analysis of the Linearized System.

 the function $\mathfrak{z}$ is defined by

 and $\mathfrak{h}$ is defined by

 \end{prop}

-{\bf Remark:} {\sl The values of $\kappa$, $C_v$ and $C_f$ are not important in this Proposition -- as long as the solution $v$ does not blow up too fast at the origin, and the derivatives of $f$ do not blow up too fast, the solution is unique.}
+{\bf Remark:} {\sl The values of $\kappa$, $C_v$ and $C_f$ are not important in this Proposition -- as long as the solution $v$ does not blow up too fast at the origin, and the derivatives of $f$ do not blow up too fast, the solution is unique.
+This is analogous with the fact that uniqueness for, say, the Dirichlet problem in a smooth domain is only assured if we restrict the underlying space to, say, $W^{1,2}$.}

 The series expansions (\ref{SumOfHomos}) and (\ref{SumofHetros}) immediately implies the following estimates.

 \begin{cor} If $(v,f)$ is a solution as in Proposition \ref{AnalysisOfLinear} that satisfies (\ref{snurrfotolin}), (\ref{fpointwiselin}) and (\ref{fprimeestlin}) then $(v,f)$ satisfies the following estimates